lignum-vitae/spindalis/README.md

 ## Installation

-Add spindalis as a dependency in your Cargo.toml:
+Add Spindalis as a dependency in your Cargo.toml:

 ```toml
 [dependencies]